 How to download build 20201 ISO file for Windows 10

 To download the latest preview build of Windows 10 with changes coming in future releases, you need to login to this Microsoft support website.
 Once you’re in the download page, you will need to choose the edition, and click the Confirm button to download the file.

 After you finish downloading the official ISO file, you can use different tools, such as Rufus to create a USB bootable drive to install the operating system.
 Alternatively, you can simply mount the ISO to begin the setup, if you’re planning to do an in-place upgrade.

 - Windows 10 build 20201 ISO | Download

 Alongside the availability of build 20201, Microsoft is also making build 19042 as part of the Windows 10 version 20H2 development.

-If you’re looking to upgrade your computer running Windows 7 or Windows 8.1, or you need to do a clean install of Windows 10, Microsoft is also making available the ISO files for the official version of Windows 10, which you can get using the Media Creation Tool or through the Microsoft support website.
+If you’re looking to upgrade your computer running Windows 7, or you need to do a clean install of Windows 10, Microsoft also makes available the ISO files for the official version of Windows 10, which you can get using the Media Creation Tool or through the Microsoft support website.

 For more details make sure to check out the complete guide with all the changes that Microsoft has been working on in the Dev Channel development of Windows 10.